hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 Also, it's best to ensure that you define at least one NFT instance type for EVERY POSSIBLE combination of category, team, and rarity.
 This allows you to safely set numRolls = 1 when calling the [registerPack](#registerpack) action).

 Note that the number of types may be unlimited, as long as you have enough BEE to pay the addType fees.
-However, you are limited to a maximum of 100 different categories, rarities, teams, and names.
+However, you are limited to a maximum of 100 different categories, rarities, and teams (this limitation applies to foils as well).

 * example:
 ```